keithjgrant/keithjgrant.com/content/posts/2018/meet-the-new-dialog-element.md

 ## Styling

 Opening and closing a modal is nice, but it doesn’t look very professional yet.
 Adding styling is as simple as styling any other element.
-The backdrop can be styled with the new `::backdrop` pseudo-class.
+The backdrop can be styled with the new `::backdrop` pseudo-element.

 ```css
 dialog {